-Almost 20 years ago, this ‘fresh’ movie reminded us good science fiction could also be fun.
+Over 20 years ago, this ‘fresh’ movie reminded us good science fiction could also be fun.

 Before that happened, Men In Black came out.
 It was a movie that reminded us, and still does, that science fiction movies can be fun and be good sci-fi at the same time.

 This modern classic was directed by Barry Sonnenfeld and based on The Men In Black comic book (Malibu) series created by artist Lowell Cunningham.
-The film stars Tommy Lee Jones and Will Smith as two agents of a secret organization called the Men In Black who supervise extraterrestrial lifeforms who live on Earth and help keep their existence a secret from ordinary humans.
+The film stars Tommy Lee Jones and Will Smith as two agents of a secret organization called the Men In Black that supervises extraterrestrial lifeforms who live on Earth and help keep their existence a secret from ordinary humans.
 The film featured the spectacular creature effects and makeup of Rick Baker and visual effects by Industrial Light & Magic and had a unique musical score composed by Danny Elfman.

-Men In Black is a great film for a lot of reasons, and the cast is one of them.
+Men In Black is a great film for many reasons, and the cast is one of them.
 It’s one of those movies where everyone in it is close to perfect.
 You know you have something special when even the bit parts are great.
 Headed by the excellent onscreen odd-couple of Smith as the unconventional, animated, young, and athletic agent J, in sharp contrast to the somewhat dour, by-the-book, very straight-laced Jones in the part of K.

 The rest of the cast includes the always welcome Rip Torn (I always thought this was the best stage name ever) as Agent Zed, the head of MIB.
-Linda Fiorentino, as the sexy medical examiner Laurel Weaver/Agent L. It also included a very young looking Vincent D’Onofrio, in top form as Edgar the Bug whose “borrowed” human skin continues to decompose as the film continues.
+Linda Fiorentino, as the sexy medical examiner Laurel Weaver/Agent L. It also included a very young-looking Vincent D’Onofrio, in top form as Edgar the Bug, whose “borrowed” human skin continues to decompose as the film continues.
 The cast also includes Tony Shalhoub as Jack Jeebs, the sleazy alien-in-disguise pawn shop owner, Tim Blaney as the voice of Frank the Pug, an alien that resembles an earth dog, and a host of others that all contributed to making this film a memorable and entertaining treat.

-I love this movie, and what it represents.
+I love this movie and what it represents.
 In the universe of genre films, it is a great reminder that science fiction movies can be great science fiction and still be fun, an idea more recently reaffirmed by Guardians Of The Galaxy.